KaoruMiyazono/UnicrossFi/README.md

 ## **🙋 Support**

-If you encounter any issues or need assistance, feel free contact us zhiyongzheng@mail.ustc.edu.cn.
+If you encounter any issues or need assistance, please feel free contact us zhiyongzheng@mail.ustc.edu.cn.